hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ### Horses for courses (OLAP vs. OLTP)

 Are you working with the right type of database?
 You can copy-paste most of your Postgres queries and run them in Snowflake.
-Yet these databases are useful for different purposes.
+Yet, these databases are useful for different purposes.
 Postgres optimizes for fetching individual rows quickly.
 Snowflake shows its strength on large data aggregations.
 On the flipside, you shouldn't build a data lake on Postgres.
 And you should definitely avoid using Snowflake for